 • Self-aware & culturally-aware introspection: NYU Admissions Officers want to see that students are self-aware, display a mature, thorough understanding of their views and perspectives, and can rationally back up their arguments as needed.

-• Done the research: Whenever and wherever possible, students should tie their response to programs and/or opportunities at the university that interest them, especially if they’re related to the program(s) they’re applying for.
+• Do the research: Whenever and wherever possible, students should tie their response to programs and/or opportunities at the university that interest them, especially if they’re related to the program(s) they’re applying for.
 If applying to a NYC program, they should tie the response to the school and/or major that they’re applying for.
 If applying to NYU Abu Dhabi or NYU Shanghai, they can tie it to either the campus or their major(s) of interest.

 While supplemental essays are a great way to stand out from the crowd, students must approach them with the right mindset.
 Take every opportunity to show a new side of your profile and make the connection between your experiences and your future at NYU.
 Admissions Officers are looking for applicants who will make a good fit for their school, so research NYU’s values and embody those traits throughout your supplemental essay and your application.